Datahead2007/FCS_001/README.md

 Disclaimer:

-1.To the best of my knowledge all software here is open source and fall under GPU license.
+  To the best of my knowledge all software here is open source and fall under GPU license.
 I will do my best to mention the author if possible and supply links to websites where the software was obtained.

-2. Please be aware RC aircraft are dangerous when used improperly.
+  Please be aware RC aircraft are dangerous when used improperly.
 This project is strictly in its Alpha stage and I in no way shape or form responsible for injury or damage to ones self, spectators, Aircraft, or property when using any of the information, hardware or software described or listed here in this redepository.